Chart Color Schemes

 Dalrymple is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dalrymple's dwelling structure, as per the latest Census, consisted of 94.7% houses and 5.3% other dwellings.
-In contrast, Non-Metro Qld had 89.5% houses and 10.5% other dwellings.
+Dalrymple's dwelling structure, as per the latest Census, consisted of 94.7% houses and 5.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 89.5% houses and 10.5% other dwellings.
 Home ownership in Dalrymple stood at 50.1%, with mortgaged dwellings at 38.2% and rented ones at 11.7%.
 The median monthly mortgage repayment was $1,517, higher than Non-Metro Qld's average of $1,213.
-The median weekly rent in Dalrymple was $200, similar to Non-Metro Qld's figure of $202.
-Nationally, Dalrymple's mortgage repayments were lower at $1,517 compared to the Australian average of $1,863, and rents were substantially lower at $200 versus the national figure of $375.
+The median weekly rent in Dalrymple was $200, compared to Non-Metro Qld's figure of $202.
+Nationally, Dalrymple's mortgage repayments were lower at $1,517 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing